 CinemaLit is Live Again!

 After more than a year of Friday night CinemaLit discussions on Zoom, we're going live again at the Mechanics' Institute screening room.
 Join us at 6pm for a film followed by a lively discussion.
-Concessions have returned, along with wine service!
+Free refreshments!
+Sweet and salty snacks, juice and sparkling water.